kjetilsn/ESP8266-MQTT-battery-monitor-fw/README.md

 {"command":"command from table below"} For commands without a parameter

-{"command":"$COMMAND","param","$PARAM"} For commands with a parameter
+{"command":"$COMMAND","param":"$PARAM"} For commands with a parameter

 Because of limitations with the Espressif JSON parser library, all numbers should be sent as text fields (i.e. quoted)